aws-actions/amazon-ecs-render-task-definition/README.md

         cluster: my-cluster
 ```

-If containers in your task definition require different values depending on environment, you can specify `merge` file that contains a JSON fragment to merge with the `task-definition`:
+If containers in your task definition require different values depending on environment, you can specify a `merge` file that contains a JSON fragment to merge with the `task-definition`. `merge` task defintion JSON fragments can be used to modify any key/value pair in `task-definition`.
+If merging an array value, arrays from the `task-defition` and `merge` fragment will be concatenated.

 _task-def.json_